 Current Page Path

-Helen Look is the Collection Analyst for the University of Michigan Library.
+Helen Look is the Collection Analyst and interim Science Collection Coordinator for the University of Michigan Library.
 Reporting to the Associate University Librarian for Collections, Helen provides support for the generation and analysis of data for the assessment of the library’s collection development programs and the strategic allocation of library resources.
 She serves as the university’s Association of Research Libraries Survey Coordinator & SPEC Liaison.

 Helen is a member of several library committees including Collection Coordinators, Collections Division Managers, E-Resources Teams (E-Chairs), and Librarians’ Promotion Review Committee.
 She is also an active member of the University of Michigan Martin Luther King Jr. Symposium Planning Committee.
 Helen currently serves as Chair of the 2015-2017 Adult Literature (Fiction) Committee of the Asian Pacific American Librarians Association Literature Awards and Co-Chair of the new LLAMA Assessment Section Resources Committee.
 In 2009, Helen received the Library Diversity Award in recognition of outstanding contribution to the University of Michigan Library.

 Helen has a BA in Sociology (with Honors) and Women’s Studies from Oberlin College; and a MS in Information from the University of Michigan.
 She received credentials from the Academy of Health Information Professionals (AHIP).
 Her current research interests include collection development, diversity, library assessment, and mapping the public health literature.